Concorda/seneca-facebook-auth/README.md

 ## About

-seneca-rabbitmq-transport's source can be read in an annotated fashion by,
+seneca-facebook-auth's source can be read in an annotated fashion by,

 - running `npm run annotate`
 - viewing [online](http://htmlpreview.github.com/?https://github.com/senecajs/seneca-facebook-auth/doc/facebook-auth.html).